bormind/immutable-setter/README.md

 * object - plain javascript object.
 It will be treated as immutable.
-* keyPath - array of keys and indexes specifying path to the property to be set in the the objects hierarchy. can contain undefined keys indicating that value should be pushed to the and of array.
+* keyPath - array of keys and indexes specifying path to the property to be set in the the objects hierarchy.
-    If key is specified and it is not a last element of the keyPath and corresponding subValue  doesn't exist then if next key is a String than new object will be created, if next key is Number or undefined then Array will be created
+    Can contain undefined keys indicating that value should be pushed to the end of the array.
 * value - new value to be set

 * return - new object with new objects created along the keyPath